wing5wong/artisan-whs-static/source/_events/2020-07-20_wellington-victoria-university-open-day-year-12-13.md

 ---
-title: Wellington Victoria University Open Day - Year 12/13 - Cancelled
+title: Wellington Victoria University Open Day - Year 12/13 - CANCELLED
 date: 2020-08-20T21:09:52.763Z
 ---
 As predicted, Victoria University of Wellington has cancelled its open day (21 August) because of Covid-19 level 2 restrictions, and the trip to Wellington will not proceed.